 Bundle up with a blanket and some hot homemade minestrone using delicious Dutch carrots, available from our stallholder Windellama Organics.

 Also in season is silver beet, which can be used as a very healthy inclusion into a freshly made frittata, and can be found at Kurrawong Oganics.

 Make the most of these healthy and delicious vegetables before the chilly season is over and we head into the warmer months!

 Want to put a face to the business where you get your produce at the Market each week?
 Or a name to the face of the guy who sells you your fruit and veg?
 Or simply find out a little more about your food and where it comes from?
 Our new ‘meet the stallholder’ video series on our Market YouTube channel is here.

 This month – meet Paul from Dish it Up.
-Paul and his wife Susie started making pasta about eight years ago and set up their own small business, coming to the Market each week which really helped them to establish themselves.
+Paul and his wife Susie started making pasta about eight years ago and set up their own small business; coming to the Market each week really helped them to establish themselves.
 Dish it Up make a variety of different flavoured pastas including fettucine, linguine, pappardelle, spaghetti and a range of gnocchi, cannelloni and tortellini – all hand made by Susie.
-You can also grab a fresh, ready to bake lasagne, and their grain and gluten free range of pastas is also popular.
+You can also grab a fresh, ready-to-bake lasagne, and their grain and gluten free range of pastas is also popular.

 Meet Paul and find out more in our new meet the stallholder’ video series here.